CAWaterBoardDataCenter/eWRIMS_functions_R/README.md

 Individual records can be examined in detail in the [eWRIMS database (public)](https://www.waterboards.ca.gov/waterrights/water_issues/programs/ewrims/)

-Most code is written assuming the user has access to the internal flat files and internal databases, which are nearly identical.
-Code may be edited to access the public databases, although State Water Board staff should use internal databases.
+Most code is written assuming the user has access to the internal flat files and internal databases, which are nearly identical to the public databases.
+Code may be edited to access the public databases.

 Questions can be addressed by Valerie Zimmer [valerie.zimmer@waterboards.ca.gov](mailto:valere.zimmer@waterboards.ca.gov)